biotaphy/tutorials/_sphinx_config/tutorial/w6_create_sdms.md

 These are the required and optional parameters:

-Required:
+* Required:

   * **out_dir**: Parent directory where the output species directories containing output data should be written.
 If the directory does not exist, it will be created
   * **env_dir**: Directory containing the environmental raster files for modeling and projecting species distributions.
   * **ecoregions_filename**: Raster file denoting ecologically and geographically defined regions to be used for modeling rare species or as a mask for the Maxent algorithm.

-Optional:
+* Optional:

   * **points_dir**: Parent directory containing occurrence data in CSV format.
 The tool will attempt to model all CSV files in this directory.
 Though this parameter is optional, one or both of `points_dir` and `points_layer` must be included.
   * **points_layer**: List of filenames containing occurrence data in CSV format.
     Though this parameter is optional, one or both of `points_dir` and `points_layer` must be included.
   * **species_key**: The field name of the column containing the taxon value in all occurrence data files.
 If this parameter is not specified, it will default to `species_name` (which is also the default value created in CSV data output from split_occurrence_data and wrangle_occurrences).
   * **x_key**: The field name of the column containing the x/longitude value in all occurrence data files.
 If this parameter is not specified, it will default to `x` (which is also the default value created in CSV data output from split_occurrence_data and wrangle_occurrences).
   * **y_key**: The field name of the column containing the y/latitude value in all occurrence data files.
 If this parameter is not specified, it will default to `y` (which is also the default value created in CSV data output from split_occurrence_data and wrangle_occurrences).
   * **maxent_params**: Extra options and parameters to be sent to Maxent.
   * **min_points**: Minimum number of points in an occurrence dataset for Maxent to be used for modeling to.
 If the data contains less than the minimum, the `Rare Species Modeling` algorithm will be used.
+  * **log_filename**: Output filename to write logging data
+  * **log_console**: 'true' to write log to console
+  * **report_filename**: output filename with data modifications made by wranglers

 ## Run tutorial with a list and a directory containing occurrence data files.